Philippines

 Apps, etiquette & success patterns

-- Exits: end briefly and kindly—no ghosting.
+- Exits: end kindly—no ghosting.

 Forum voices (snapshots)

-“The two places everyone goes for nightlife in Manila are BGC and Poblacion.” — frequent traveler take
+“The two places everyone goes for nightlife in Manila are BGC and Poblacion.” — frequent traveler

 “Meeting people is easy; start online, then move to cafés and BGC parks.” — expat advice